wyatt8740/IBM3161-font/README.md

 font, I therefore suggest downloading the zip on the 'releases' page instead of cloning the repo.

+Since I first created this font, I have been finding more and more formats I can convert it to!
+Whenever I find another format to port to, I do so and then add a commit here.
+Most recently, Minecraft and Rockbox fonts have been added.

-As a bonus of sorts, I also have turned the font into a Minecraft 1.11-and-up compatible resource pack.
+This font is also available in a Minecraft 1.11-and-up compatible resource pack.
 With minor tweaking it should also work for earlier and future versions.
 Conveniently, Minecraft uses GNU Unifont for unicode text, which is also the base for my font - this made it simple to add by modifying some tools included with the Unifont source distribution to export the font.

 Instructions to install the Minecraft version of the font are under the `minecraft/` directory.

+Additionally, a Rockbox font has been added.
+Rockbox is an alternative firmware for many mp3 players.
+It has been tested on my iPod Classic.
+Instructions are of course in the `rockbox/` directory.

 Installation
 ------------

 This depends on your platform, but I will try to lay out what works where.
+For some exotic formats (e.g. Minecraft, Rockbox) the directions are in the ports' respective subdirectories.

 On Windows, you will want the windows bitmap .fon file and/or the TrueType font (.ttf).